Babbitt (noun)

 Good-natured easy friendliness (MW)

-Cheerful, friendliness; geniality (OD)
+Cheerful, friendliness; geniality (NOA)

 Cheerful, good natured, pleasant friendliness.
 (WN)